UAE jobs: Expat creates 400 opportunities for people with disabilities since 2022

 "Society often defaults to the charity model of disability instead of recognising it through the human rights or social models, which call for community support to reduce barriers,” says Hafsa.

-“People of determination are often tagged as children, which is detrimental to their growth, especially in workplace inclusion," she adds.
-"They are not children.
-They are adults—equal and capable, just like everyone else.
-It’s almost like taking away their wholesome personality and limiting their identity to just their disability.
-We cannot allow that to happen."
+"People of determination are often tagged as children, however not being addressed age-appropriately is detrimental to an individual's growth, especially in workplace inclusion," she adds.
+"People of determination are not children but adults—equal and capable—just like everyone else and want to be recognised for their wholesome personalities."

-To ensure this, Hafsa and her team have ambitious plans to continue expanding their impact going forard "We have a major career fair coming up in Abu Dhabi again in April 2025, and another in Dubai at the end of this October, inclusive of both Emiratis and expats," she shares.
-"We'll keep breaking our own records and pushing the boundaries of what's possible for people of determination."
+To ensure this, Hafsa and her team have ambitious plans to continue expanding their impact going forward "We have a major career fair coming up in Abu Dhabi again in April 2025, and another in Dubai at the end of this October, inclusive of both Emiratis and expats," she shares.
+"We'll keep breaking our own records, including people with disabilities actively in all processes, and pushing the boundaries of what's possible."

 somya@khaleejtimes.com